skadauke/rwb-train/README.md

 To stop getting charged, you will want to make sure remove all of the following after you are done:

-- EC2 instance
+- EC2 instances
 - Elastic IPs
-- Hosted zone
+- Hosted zones
 - Custom images

 ### Troubleshooting